Statement of Concern about the Reliability, Validity, and Safety of DSM-5

 - Is the result of a process that gives the impression of putting institutional needs ahead of public welfare.

-… and, because of the above, we are concerned that DSM-5:
+Because of the above, we fear that DSM-5:

 - May result in the mislabeling of mental illness in people who would fare better without a psychiatric diagnosis;

-- May result in unnecessary and potentially harmful treatment with psychiatric medication;
+- May result in unnecessary and potentially harmful treatment, particularly with psychiatric medication;

 - May divert precious mental health resources away from those who most need them.